timpratim/giveawaydiscordbot/README.md

-7) Run the project
-   Run the project with `npm start <number of winners you want to select>`
+7) Run the project: Run the project with `npm start <number of winners you want to select>`

-8) Contributing
-   Contributions to the project are welcome!
+8) Contributing: Contributions to the project are welcome!
 Please follow the standard GitHub pull request process.